Projects and Areas of Expertise

 The core research focus of Atika Khurana, Ph.D., is on understanding the development of adolescent risk-taking behaviors from a prevention standpoint.
 Trained in an ecological systems framework, she examines the interplay of individual and environmental factors in relation to a wide range of adolescent problem behaviors, including substance use, risky sexual behaviors, academic disengagement, and mental health problems.
 Currently, she is exploring the role of executive cognitive abilities (e.g., working memory) and impulsivity in predicting adolescent risk-taking behaviors, with an emphasis on the role of families in the development of adolescent self-regulation.

 Laura Lee McIntyre, Ph.D., is interested in early identification and treatment of childhood developmental and behavioral problems, with an emphasis on the multiple systems of care that support children (e.g., families, schools, healthcare).
 Within this broad framework, three specific lines of research emerge: (1) Parent training, education, and support; (2) transition to kindergarten; and (3) child risk factors and family well-being.
 She is especially interested in early intervention and prevention work with families who have young children with developmental problems who are at risk for negative social, emotional, and behavioral outcomes at home and at school.
-She is an associate professor in the School Psychology Program at the University of Oregon and a licensed psychologist, certified school psychologist, and board certified behavior analyst.
+She is a professor in the School Psychology Program at the University of Oregon and a licensed psychologist, certified school psychologist, and board certified behavior analyst.
 DOWNLOAD CV

 Kevin Moore, Ph.D., has focused his professional and scientific career on the development and implementation of evidence-based and evidence-informed behavior health treatments for children, youths, and families.
 He has extensive experience in researching, implementing, clinically supervising, and consulting on evidence-based treatments for externalizing and internalizing disorders across educational, community-based mental health, social welfare, residential, and juvenile justice settings.
 He is also interested in methodological and analytic techniques for the study of naturally occurring clinical events in the psychological and medical treatments of children and in the development and use of low response-cost clinical monitoring tools.